Aashiqui 2: Critical response

-Critics praised the performances, chemistry between the lead pair, and the music.
+Critics praised the film's performances, chemistry between the lead pair, and the music.
 Taran Adarsh of Bollywood Hungama rated the film 4 out of 5 stars, stating that it "brings romance back on the Hindi screen – intense, pure, selfless and heart wrenching.
 A stirring account with brilliant moments, bravura performances, strong emotional quotient and addictive music, this one's an absolute must watch for the romantics."
-He praised the lead cast's performances, writing that " ...Aditya Roy Kapur's depiction of the intense character is outstanding... [which] clearly demonstrates his potency as an artist of caliber and competence.
+He praised the lead cast's performances, writing that "...Aditya Roy Kapur's depiction of the intense character is outstanding... [which] clearly demonstrates his potency as an artist of caliber and competence.
 Shraddha also gets to sink her challenging character and the attractive youngster is simply amazing, more so towards the demanding moments in the second hour.
 Furthermore, the chemistry between Aditya and Shraddha is incredible."
 Indiatimes gave the film a rating of 3.5 out of 5 and said, "Suri pitches the story with old-world romance, high-drama and well-crafted heart-breaking moments."
 Indo-Asian News Service rated the film 3.5 out of 5 and wrote, "Director Mohit Suri traverses the angst-soaked territory with a sincere and deep understanding of the dynamics that destroy love and trust between couples in the glamorous and competitive profession", and that, "Aashiqui 2 makes us grateful for the movement of the love story away from the standard Romeo & Juliet format into the dark destructive domain of A Star Is Born."

 The film also received some mixed reactions from critics.
-Writing for Hindustan Times, Anupama Chopra rated the film 2.5 out of 5 and believed that the film didn't fulfill its potential, but said, "It's an interesting scenario and Suri and his actors set it up well.
+Writing for Hindustan Times, Anupama Chopra rated the film 2.5 out of 5 and believed that the film did not fulfill its potential, but said, "It's an interesting scenario and Suri and his actors set it up well.
 Aditya gives Rahul's angst a certain charm.
 He is earnest and broken.
 And the real triumph here is Shraddha, whose porcelain face has a haunting vulnerability.
 She's very good as the woman in the throes of a grand passion who believes that love will show the way."

-Published Palestinian Bollywood writer, Ahmad Rashad Arafa, calls Aashiqui 2 "an infinitely better film than Lady GaGa and Bradley Cooper's A Star Is Born" saying that "while Cooper and GaGa’s retelling is atonal and jarring, Aashiqui 2, the Bollywood remake of A Star Is Born, is firmly cohesive in its tone, pacing and general mise-en-scène."